 Who do I see to start pulmonary embolism treatment?

 Often, your primary care physician will be able to treat and manage your PE.
-If this is not the case, or if he or she feels you would be better served by seeing a specialist, he or she might refer you to what’s called a “thrombosis clinic.”
+If this is not the case, or if they feel you would be better served by seeing a specialist, they might refer you to what’s called a “thrombosis clinic.”
 This is a facility staffed by healthcare professionals with special training in bleeding and clotting disorders.

 If you want to find a doctor who specializes in treating and managing PE, the American Society of Hematology offers a tool to look up healthcare professionals near you.